The Last of Us: Television series

 In March 2020, a television adaptation of the game was announced in the planning stages at HBO; it was formally greenlit in November 2020.
-Druckmann and Craig Mazin wrote and executive produced the series, and both directed episodes; Ali Abbasi, Peter Hoar, Liza Johnson, Jeremy Webb, and Jasmila Žbanić also directed episodes, while additional executive producers include Carolyn Strauss and Rose Lam, Naughty Dog president Evan Wells, and PlayStation Productions's Asad Qizilbash and Carter Swan.
+Druckmann and Craig Mazin wrote and executive produced the series, and both directed episodes; while additional executive producers include Carolyn Strauss and Rose Lam, former Naughty Dog president Evan Wells, and PlayStation Productions's Asad Qizilbash and Carter Swan.
 The show is a joint production between Sony Pictures Television, PlayStation Productions, Naughty Dog, The Mighty Mint, and Word Games; it is the first show produced by PlayStation Productions.
-Santaolalla and David Fleming composed the score.
+Santaolalla and David Fleming compose the score.

 The show stars Pedro Pascal and Bella Ramsey as Joel and Ellie, respectively.
 Gabriel Luna plays Tommy, Merle Dandridge reprises her role as Marlene, and Anna Torv plays Tess.
-Druckmann noted some of the show's scripts borrow dialogue directly from the game, while others deviate more significantly; some of the game's action-heavy tutorial sequences were changed to focus on the show's character drama, at the request of HBO.
-Filming for the series took place in Alberta, Canada, from July 2021 to June 2022, and it debuted on HBO and HBO Max on January 15, 2023.
-On January 27, 2023, less than two weeks after the series premiere, HBO renewed the series for a second season.
+Druckmann said some scripts borrow dialogue directly from the game, while others deviate; some of the game's action-heavy sequences were changed to focus on character drama, at HBO's encouragement.
+Filming for the first season took place in Alberta, Canada, from July 2021 to June 2022, and it debuted on HBO and HBO Max on January 15, 2023.
+On January 27, less than two weeks after the series premiere, HBO renewed the series for a second season, which was filmed in British Columbia from February to August 2024 and premiered in April 2025, starring Isabela Merced as Dina, Young Mazino as Jesse, and Kaitlyn Dever as Abby.
+The series is the first live-action video game adaptation to receive major awards consideration, including an Emmy nomination for Outstanding Drama Series.
+HBO renewed the series for a third season on April 9, 2025, ahead of the second's premiere.
+Druckmann stepped away from creative duties on the series in July.